 For the next three months, the southwestern Pacific once again became her theater of operations.
 She carried troops and supplies for units operating in the Solomon Islands and for MacArthur's forces, then leapfrogging up the back of the New Guinea bird.
 During those months, she visited Guadalcanal and Bougainville in the Solomons, Espiritu Santo, Milne Bay and Cape Sudest on New Guinea, and the newly conquered Admiralty Islands.
 On 10 May, she returned to Guadalcanal to prepare for the invasion of the Mariana Islands.

-When it became apparent that the 1st Provisional Brigade was not needed to bolster the Saipan force, those transports too headed for Eniwetok, departing the Marianas area on 30 June and entering the lagoon at Eniwetok on 3 July.
+When it became apparent that the 1st Provisional Brigade was not needed to bolster the Saipan force, those transports too headed for Eniwetok, departing the Marianas on 30 June 1944 and entering the lagoon at Eniwetok on 3 July.
 Fifteen days later, Zeilin left the lagoon, rendezvoused with the transports carrying the troops from Hawaii, and shaped a course for the Marianas.
-Zeilin arrived off Guam on ",2 July, the day after the initial assault on that island.
-She remained in the area only four days-unloading marines, equipment, and supplies-and then departed the Marianas.
+Zeilin arrived off Guam on 22 July, the day after the initial assault on that island.
+She remained in the area only four days-disembarking marines, and unloading equipment and supplies-and then departed the Marianas.
 After an overnight stop at Eniwetok on 29 and 30 July, she continued on to Pearl Harbor where she arrived on 7 August.
 The attack transport remained at the Hawaiian base for three days, then headed for the west coast.
 On the 18th, she arrived in San Francisco where a three-month's overhaul restored her to top fighting trim by the begining of the last week in October.

-Following stops at Ulithi and Guam, she arrived in San Francisco on 14 November.
-Shuttle voyages along the west coast between the ports of San Diego, San Francisco, San Pedro, Bremerton, and Seattle occupied her for the remainder of 1945 and during January 1946.
+Following stops at Ulithi and Guam, she arrived in San Francisco on 14 November 1945.
+Shuttle voyages along the west coast between the ports of San Diego, San Francisco, San Pedro, and Bremerton and Seattle, Wash., occupied her for the remainder of 1945 and during January 1946.
 On 4 February 1946, she departed San Pedro and set her course for the east coast.
 After transiting the Panama Canal on the 14th, she resumed her voyage on the 15th and arrived in Hampton Roads, Va., on the 21st.
 On 19 April 1946, Zeilin was decommissioned at Portsmouth, Va.
-Her name was struck from the Navy list on 5 June 1946.
-She was transferred to the Maritime Commission on 3 July 1946 for disposal but was not sold until 4 May 1948 when she was delivered to American Shipbreakers, Inc., for scrapping.
+Her name was stricken from the Navy list on 5 June 1946.

-Zeilin earned eight battle stars for her World War II service.
+Zeilin received eight battle stars for her World War II service.